SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-10-covid-tale-of-2-countries.md

 Q-Anon nut.
 But even more disheartening is the example of [Louis Gohmert](https://en.wikipedia.org/wiki/Louie_Gohmert), who has represented Texas for over 15 years.
-He has such reputation for stupidity that people wanting to criticize someone _else's_ dumbness describe them as "the dumbest Congressional Representative not named Louie Gohmert", so as to exclude the outlier.
+He has such reputation for stupidity that people wanting to criticize someone _else's_ knuckleheadery describe them as "the dumbest Congressional Representative not named Louie Gohmert", so as to exclude the outlier.
 Case in point: here is a _Reuters_ video in which he asks the US Forest Service if they could _change the orbit of the moon_ in order to stabilize the earth against climate change!